magento/devdocs/guides/v1.0/migration/migration-plan.md

 * Stop all Magento 1.x cron jobs.
 Use the migration tool to migrate settings and websites.
 * Copy your Magento 1.x media files to Magento 2.0.
 (You must copy these manually from  from magento1-root/media to magento2-root/pub/media directory)
 * Use the migration tool to bulk copy your Magento 1.x database to your Magento 2.0 database.
-If some of your extensions have data you want to you migrate, you might need to use the mapping files provided with the migration tool.
+If some of your extensions have data you want to migrate, you might need to use the mapping files provided with the migration tool.
 * Reindex all Magento 2.0 indexers.
 For details, see the Configuration Guide.
 * Thoroughly test your Magento 2.0 site.
 Make sure you can place orders using all configured payment processors.